The Monuments Men: Historical accuracy

 The film is based on real events, but the names of all characters were changed, and a number of further adjustments were made to the historical facts in the interests of drama.
-Clooney is quoted as saying, "80 percent of the story is still completely true and accurate, and almost all of the scenes happened".
-The accounts of some events have, however, been altered to serve the film's dramatic portrayal of the retrieval of these treasures.
+According to Clooney, "80 percent of the story is still completely true and accurate, and almost all of the scenes happened".
+The accounts of some events were altered to serve the film's dramatic portrayal of the retrieval of these treasures.